-Asian stocks mostly higher ahead of US Fed chairman’s speech
+Global stocks higher ahead of US Fed chairman’s speech

-BEIJING (AP) — Asian stock markets were mostly higher Friday after Wall Street declined ahead of a closely watched speech by the U.S. Federal Reserve chairman.
+BEIJING (AP) — Global stock markets rose Friday after Wall Street declined ahead of a closely watched speech by the U.S. Federal Reserve chairman.

-Market benchmarks in Shanghai, Tokyo and Hong Kong rose while Australian and South Korean indexes were little-changed.

 Investors are looking to Jerome Powell’s speech Friday for signs of direction on interest rates after two regional Fed presidents said they see no need for a change.